 This produced a list of 33 KBAs (24% of all confirmed KBAs in the hotspot).
 Twenty-five of them are ranked 1 or 2 by both approaches described above.
 The priority KBAs are in eight of the 11 countries in the hotspot: 13 in Cameroon; seven in Liberia; three in Equatorial Guinea; and two each in Côte d'Ivoire, Ghana, Guinea, Nigeria, and São Tomé and Príncipe.
 Sierra Leone, Benin and Togo do not have any KBAs on the priority list.
-Table 13.6 lists the priority KBAs.
+The priority KBAs are presented in Table 13.6 and Figures 13.1 and 13.2.
 The biological importance category for each KBA can be seen in Annex 2.